 The UWM Office of Undergraduate Research (OUR) opened in 2008 as a resource for undergraduates seeking on-campus research opportunities and faculty seeking enthusiastic, motivated undergraduate students with whom to collaborate.
-OUR programs, including the Undergraduate Research Opportunity Program (UROP), the Support for Undergraduate Research Fellows (SURF) program, the UR@UWM program for incoming students, the First-Year Research Experience (FYRE), the Overseas Undergraduate Research Awards, the Conference Travel Awards, the Senior Excellence in Research Awards (SERA), the Faculty Mentor of the Year Award, the annual campus-wide UWM Undergraduate Research Symposium, and the SEEUWM program for high school students who want to learn about university research, are designed to connect students and faculty in collaborative research in all schools and colleges at UWM.
+OUR programs, including the Undergraduate Research Opportunity Program (UROP), the Support for Undergraduate Research Fellows (SURF) program, the UR@UWM program for incoming students, the Course-Based Research Projects (CBRP), the Overseas Undergraduate Research Awards, the Conference Travel Awards, the Senior Excellence in Research Awards (SERA), the Faculty Mentor of the Year Award, the annual campus-wide UWM Undergraduate Research Symposium, and the Students Exploring Equity at UWM seminar (SEE@UWM), are designed to connect students and faculty in collaborative research in all schools and colleges at UWM.

 Office of Undergraduate Research Staff:

-Nigel attended college at the University of Utah, received an A.M. and Ph.D. in History from Harvard University, and has worked at UWM since 1994.
+Nigel attended college at the University of Utah, received an M.A. and Ph.D. in History from Harvard University, and has worked at UWM since 1994.
 He has held post-doctoral research fellowships from Princeton University, the Australian National University, and the National Endowment for the Humanities, and he has been a visiting research professor at the University of Oslo.
 He is the author of Savages and Beasts: The Birth of the Modern Zoo (2002) and the editor of a cross-disciplinary collection of essays, Representing Animals (2002).
-In 2015, his most recent book, Elephant House, a collaboration with Emeritus Professor of Film Dick Blau, was published by Penn State University Press.
+In 2015, Elephant House, a collaboration with Emeritus Professor of Film Dick Blau, was published by Penn State University Press, and in the fall of 2021, his new book, Elephant Trails: A History of Animals and Cultures will be published by Johns Hopkins University Press.
 He is the founding director of the Office of Undergraduate Research at UWM.
 Email: firstname.lastname@example.org.

 Kyla Esguerra received her Master’s degree in English from the University of Notre Dame and undergraduate degrees in English and Psychology from Hope College.
 At UWM, she was a Lecturer in the English department and with the Undergraduate Research Opportunity Program before becoming Associate Director of the Office of Undergraduate Research in 2008, and Deputy Director in 2015.
-She has served as an elected Councilor in the Undergraduate Research Program Director division of the national Council on Undergraduate Research (CUR) and is a current elected member of the executive board of the Wisconsin System Council on Undergraduate Research (WiSCUR).
+She has served as an elected Councilor in the Undergraduate Research Program Director division of the national Council on Undergraduate Research (CUR) and an elected member of the executive board of the Wisconsin System Council on Undergraduate Research (WiSCUR).
 She is also part of the instructional team for the Ronald E. McNair Post-baccalaureate Achievement Program.
+She has been active in academic staff governance committees at UWM and this year serves as Academic Staff Committee Chair.
 Off campus, she enjoys spending time with family and supporting local music.
 Email: email@example.com; Phone: (414) 229-2641